nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. _{ more test cases …​ }_

-### Editing a client
+### Editing an entity

-1. Editing a client while all clients are being shown
+1. Editing an entity while all entities are being shown

-    1. Prerequisites: List all clients using the `client -l` command.
-Multiple clients in the list.
+    1. Prerequisites: List all entities using the respective entity list command.
+Multiple entities in the list.

     2. Test case: `client -e c/1 n/Charles m/92345678 e/charles@gmail.com`<br>
        Expected: Client with client id 1 is edited to have new name Charles, new mobile 92345678 and new email